Step 1: Review Degree Requirements and Electives

 The goal of the Global EMPA program is to facilitate your learning, help you find the best courses, resources and connections, and to ensure you meet the degree requirements.
 Your Global EMPA experience should be as full and rich as possible.
 To get you started, we require that you complete the Global EMPA Individual Learning Plan, which will help you reflect on what you want to gain from the Global EMPA program as well as guide you toward relevant elective courses.
 To assist you in choosing electives, we've created the Global EMPA Degree Requirement and Elective Curriculum Pathways document, which notes the relevant electives offered at Wagner in the fall and the relevant electives offered at UCL in the spring.

-Please read and the complete Global EMPA Individual Learning Plan and return it to Lola Odunsi (firstname.lastname@example.org) within 10 business days.
+Please read the complete Global EMPA Individual Learning Plan and return it to Hannah Atchison (email@example.com) within 10 business days.
 The UCL and Wagner faculty directors of the Global EMPA will review your Individual Learning Plan and respond with feedback and advice.